esprfid/esp-rfid-py/README.md

 ## Goals

-Scalable and reliable modular, events-based architecture which allows:
+Scalable and reliable modular, events-based and asynchronous architecture which allows:

 - enable only needed features by plugins
 - code being less bug prone